*PLEASE NOTE that this product is .*

 - secondary teachers who are now elementary librarians

-- busy parents who just don’t have time to create detailed storytime lessons
+- busy parents who just don’t have time to create detailed elementary library lessons

 I have been all four of these at the same time!
-My storytimes are the lessons I would have wanted when I was a new, overwhelmed, and exhausted school librarian.
+My storytimes are the elementary library lessons I would have wanted when I was a new, overwhelmed, and exhausted school librarian.

 - Recommended for: Grades K-2

 - Lesson Duration: 1-2 library lessons (about 50 minutes total)

 ***Please note that this presentation is designed to a read-aloud.
 The actual read-aloud story comes from you!
 I cannot include a recorded read-aloud due to copyright restrictions.

 - 38-slide PPT + Google™ Slides

 - List of 16 election-themed recommended reads for K-3 (1 page)

 - Prep, set up, tips (7 pages)